trimstray/htrace.sh/README.md

   </a>
 </p>

-`htrace.sh` is a shell script for http/https troubleshooting and profiling.
+<code><b>[htrace.sh](https://trimstray.github.io/htrace.sh/)</b></code> is a shell script for http/https troubleshooting and profiling.
 It's also a simple wrapper around several open source security tools.

 For a more detailed understanding of `htrace.sh`, its parameters, functions and how it all works, see the **[Wiki](https://github.com/trimstray/htrace.sh/wiki)**.